Hercules monument (Kassel): Water features

 During the summer (from May until October every Wednesday and Sunday afternoon), visitors can attend this event.
 Additionally, every first Saturday of the months of June, July, August and September this event takes place during the evening with lights of different colors illuminating the water, the fountain and the monument features.

 Octagon and statue

-The Hercules monument has a total height of 70.5 m: 32.65 m for by the Octagon; 29.60 m for the Pyramid and 8.25 m for the statue.
+The Hercules monument has a total height of 70.5 m: 32.65 m for the Octagon; 29.60 m for the Pyramid and 8.25 m for the statue.
 The height difference between top of the statue and the bottom of the cascades is 179 m.

 History

 Construction of the Bergpark began in 1696.
 The Hercules statue was built from 1701 to 1717 and is based on the design of the Italian Giovanni Francesco Guerniero.
 The complex is the northernmost part of the park and is an important baroque aspect of the Bergpark Wilhelmshöhe.
 520 steps lead to the top.

 In late 2005, a restructuring of the entire monument, including the statue was initiated.
-Initially projected was to be completed in 2009.
+Initially, the project was to be completed in 2009.
 The restoration was later estimated to cost more than 24 million Euro and last through 2018.